ETHIOPIA Kenisa #9

 Packaging: 60 Kg + GrainPro

-Kenisa is the last washing station incorporated into the umbrella of cooperatives managed by the Kata Maduga Union, who also manage Duromina, Nano Challa, Hunda Oli among others.
-"Kenisa" is a word in the Oromifa language that means "bee", and symbolizes the hard-working people of the area.
-This region, in addition to extraordinary coffees, also produces different types of honeys, so the name is also appropriate in this sense.
+"Kenisa" is a word in the Oromifa language meaning "bee", and symbolises the hard-working people of the area and the teamwork for the shared goals.
+This region, besides producing extraordinary washed coffees, also produces different types of honeys, so the name is also appropriate in this sense.
+Unfortunately, however, they do not yet produce honey-processed coffees.
+But they will probably start next year.

-The Kenisa washing station has registered 305 members since its establishment 2 years ago.
-Initially, they started marketing the coffee on their own, but did not have access to the international market.
-Kata Maduga Union is very well placed in this regard and is connecting them with a much broader network of importers and roasters, like us, for example.
+Kenisa Washing Station has registered 305 members since its creation 4 years ago.
+It is also the latest washing station to join the umbrella of cooperatives managed by the Kata Maduga Union, which also manages Duromina, Nano Challa, Hunda Oli and other large cooperatives in the area.
+Initially, they started marketing coffee on their own, but had no access to the international market.
+The Kata Maduga Union is very well placed in this respect and is putting them in contact with a much wider network of importers and roasters.

-The management of the washing station operations is excellent, which is reflected in the quality of its production.
-To pulp they use a Penagos 2500, acquired in order to achieve the maximum possible water conservation.
+The management of the mill's operations is excellent, which is reflected in the quality of their production.
+For pulping they use a Penagos 2500, purchased in order to achieve the highest possible efficiency in terms of water conservation, which has become a very important issue in Ethiopia, due to drought and climate change.

 Ethiopia is an extraordinary and complex origin, probably the most complex.
 It is also a diverse and dispersed workplace.
 One must invest a lot of time in travel, cuppings and research, to collect lost bits of information and try to understand its coffee industry, through its culture, history, geography, economy and politics.